HACManchester/documentation/docs/Workshop_Areas/Visual_Arts/Equipment/Laser_Cutter_Bluey.md

 Focus button for auto levelling or manually level bed with Z buttons.

-Set the origin point using the laser cutter (if needed)
+Set the origin point using the laser cutter control panel (if needed)

 * For cutting materials up to 6mm it's best to have the z height set to bed level.
 * For cutting materials over 6mm, try to keep the z height 6mm into the material.
 Multiple passes may be needed.